dfe-analytical-services/eesyapi/README.md

 # eesyapi
-A package with useful utility functions for connecting to, and processing data from, the DfE's Explore Education Statistics API.
+A package with useful utility functions for connecting to, and processing data from, the DfE's Explore Education Statistics (EES) API.